Key Takeaways

 | Initial void ratio | \( e_0 \) | Dimensionless | Affects strain response under the same stress increase. |

-| Stress increase | \( \Delta \sigma’ \) | kPa, psf | Represents how much of the new load is actually reaching the compressible layer. |
+| Stress increase | \( \Delta \sigma’ \) | kPa, psf, tsf | Represents how much of the new load reaches the compressible layer. |

 Relevant standards and design references

 Consolidation design should be tied to recognized references and interpreted in the context of the site, project tolerances, and construction sequence.
+The references below are useful starting points for laboratory testing, settlement analysis, embankments, and soft-ground improvement.

 - ASTM D2435 / D2435M: Standard test methods for one-dimensional consolidation properties of soils using incremental loading.
 This is the core laboratory reference for oedometer-based consolidation parameters.
+View ASTM standard.

-- ASTM D4546: Addresses one-dimensional swell or collapse behavior of soils.
+- ASTM D4546: Standard test methods for one-dimensional swell or collapse of soils.
 Useful when the deposit may not behave as a simple normally consolidated clay.
+View ASTM standard.

 - Project-specific geotechnical report and specifications: These define the accepted soil model, loading assumptions, tolerances, and monitoring requirements that actually govern the design on a real project.